-White House Says Agencies Addressing Rogue Social Media Posts
+White House Says Agencies Addressing Rogue Social-Media Posts

 Allaying concerns over censorship of scientific work and data, the USDA added that “peer-reviewed scientific papers from the unit should not be blocked” and that its commitment to “maintaining the free flow of information between our scientists and the American public” remains intact.

-And at NASA, spokeswoman Karen Northon said the agency has heard nothing from the Trump administration regarding social media use, and that as regards that use, it’s “business as usual.”
+And at NASA, spokeswoman Karen Northon said the agency has heard nothing from the Trump administration regarding social-media use, and that as regards that use, it’s “business as usual.”

 The imbroglio followed a heavy-handed attempt at image management hours after Donald Trump was sworn in as the nation’s 45th president on Friday.